Spirati/aa-engine/README.md

 - [ ] Inline background, foreground switching
 - [ ] have nametag different from speaking character
 - [ ] separate out speaking and displayed character with less complicated code
+- [ ] Highlight evidence in dialogue
 - [ ] Flags, jumps, named sections
 ## QoL stuff
 - [ ] Stop talking animation when speaking character is thinking
 - [ ] Figure out how in God's name the AA devs spaced out the nametags
     - I seriously don't get how they did this
-    - The `e`s in Edgeworth's name are like 5 pixels wide, on Gumshoe's they're like 4, I can't figure out how they did it
+    - [The `e`s in Phoenix's name are like 3 pixels wide, on Gumshoe's they're like 2](https://i.imgur.com/oFlrmPM.png), I can't figure out how they did it
     - Please DM me on Discord (`@lynne#6968`) or Twitter (`@_lynnux`) or something if you figure it out I'm losing my marbles